Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 Now we're finally ready to explore the `Airplane mode` setting.

-## Customize `Airplane Mode` on your phone
+## Customize Airplane Mode on your phone
 ---

-Let's start by entering the shell of your Android device.
+Let's start by entering the shell of your Android device with the command `adb shell`.
 If successful, it will look like this:

 ```
 % adb shell